Glenelg Football Club Logo

 Summary

-Lightly-built wingman who had all the skills and pace to burn, he was a key member of the Bays’ back-to-back flags, shining in the 1986 grand final.
+A lightly-built wingman who had all the skills and pace to burn, he was a key member of the Bays’ back-to-back flags, shining in the 1986 grand final.
+You would struggle to meet anyone who is more a Tiger through-and-through.

 Wayne Stringer